Free Vedic Astrology Tool

 5. Abhijit End = Solar Noon + 24 minutes

-This calculator uses a precision solar position algorithm based on the USNO (United States Naval Observatory) method, computing the Sun's ecliptic longitude for the given date and your exact coordinates.
-Sunrise and sunset are determined at the standard refraction angle (0.8333°), giving results accurate to within 1-2 minutes for most locations.
+This calculator runs a precision solar position algorithm based on the USNO (United States Naval Observatory) method, working out the Sun's ecliptic longitude for the date and coordinates you enter.
+Sunrise and sunset use the standard refraction angle of 0.8333 degrees, which keeps results accurate to within 1-2 minutes for most locations.

 Why Wednesday's Abhijit is Extra Special

-Among the seven days of the week, Wednesday (Budhavar, Mercury's day) holds a special distinction for Abhijit Muhurat.
-Classical Jyotisha texts - particularly the Muhurta Chintamani and various Dharmashastra compilations - specifically elevate Wednesday's Abhijit above those of other days for certain activities.
+Of the seven days, Wednesday (Budhavar, Mercury's day) gets singled out for Abhijit Muhurat.
+Classical Jyotisha texts, including the Muhurta Chintamani and several Dharmashastra compilations, rate Wednesday's Abhijit above other days for a specific set of activities.

 • Starting or registering a new business